 The Statement of Claims c.1800 relating to the Great Ellingham Inclosures, includes a claim by James Long of: One cottage and one acre of land occupied by himself.
 All freehold.
 James Long also claimed certain rights over the commons and waste lands in Great Ellingham benefiting his property.

 Where was James Long’s Cottage?

-The Inclosure Commissioner’s Particulars and Valuation for Great Ellingham of 1800, reveal that a James Long occupied a cottage and garden, an additional garden and an allotment upon Town Green.
+The Commissioners’ Particulars and Valuation for Great Ellingham of 1800, reveal that James Long owned and occupied:

-The Great Ellingham Parish Registers reveal a baptism for a James Long son of James and Mary Long on March 29th, 1761.
+The Great Ellingham Parish Registers reveal a baptism for a James Long, son of James and Mary Long, on March 29th, 1761.
 The Parish Registers also show a burial for a James Long (married man) on December 26th, 1810.
-However without any further information, I cannot be certain whether one or both of these entries relate to the James Long living a the junction of Long Street and Pennell Road in the early 1800s but, of course, there is a good chance that they do.

 Great Ellingham Parish Registers Norfolk Record Office PD/609.
 Also available at FamilySearch.org https://www.familysearch.org/search/image/index?owc=4J8C-CB7%3A29627201%3Fcc%3D1416598

 18th century Map Pennell and Anchor Commons in Great Ellingham held at Norfolk Record Office catalogue reference MC 2213/114, 941X7

 1800 Inclosure Commissioner’s Particulars and Valuation – Great Ellingham – held at Norfolk Record Office catalogue reference MC 2213/119, 941X7